Kids Outdoor Learning: Summer in Georgia's Blue Ridge

 Trains, history and geography: Ride the Blue Ridge Scenic Railway

-Chugga-chug up and down the 13-miles of rails comprising the Blue Ridge Scenic Railway (241 Depot Street; 877-413-8724).
+Chugga-chug up and down the 13-miles of rails comprising the Blue Ridge Scenic Railway.
 The 45-minute (each way) excursion starts downtown at the historic 1905 depot.
 Ride in vintage climate-controlled or open-air rail cars alongside the Toccoa River, with a stop in the twin border towns of McCaysville, Georgia, and Copperhill, Tennessee.
 Copperhill/McCaysville is one town with two names because it is split by the GA/TN state line.
 On Toccoa/Ocoee Street, look for the Blue Line and take a selfie with a foot in each state.

-Botany and Farming: Mercier Orchards and Deep Roots Orchard
+Botany and Farming: Mercier Orchards and The Folk Collaborative

 Only one mile from Blue Ridge on Georgia Highway 5, Mercier Orchards has tractor tours and u-pick strawberries, blueberries--and apples in August.
 Stop in the store for yummy fried pies, apple cider, apples, peaches, jams and preserves.
-At Deep Roots Orchard enjoy U-pick, wagon rides, fried pies, the mercantile, movie nights and other events.
+At The Folk Collaborative enjoy U-pick, wagon rides, fried pies, the mercantile, movie nights and other events.

 Families with varied interests can mine for gems, go fishing, take a hike or play a round of mini-golf, all at The Lilly Pad Village (7.5 miles from Blue Ridge on Aska Road at 24 Adelaide Drive).
 Pets are welcome, and fishing poles and bait are provided.